 UPSC conducts the Civil Service Exam every year.
 Civil Service(P) examination is factual in nature.
 An aspirant must prepare a strategy for the examination.
-For candidates who dream to become an IAS but don’t know how to start their exam preparation from home, this article will help such candidates.
-In this article, we’ll talk about how one can prepare for the examination from home without any coaching, etc.
+For candidates who dream of becoming an IAS but don’t know how to start their exam preparation from home, this article will help them.
+This article will discuss how one can prepare for the examination from home without any coaching, etc.

-Union Public Service Commission(UPSC) conducts the Civil Service Exam for recruitment of IAS, IFS, IPS, and other ‘A’ Grade officers.
-The candidate who clears the UPSC examination, appoint in the most reputed post of the country, all govt facilities will be provided.
-Every year approximately 10 lakh students apply and about 5 to 6 lakh appear for the examination.
+Union Public Service Commission(UPSC) conducts the Civil Service Exam to recruit IAS, IFS, IPS, and other ‘A’ Grade officers.
+The candidate who clears the UPSC examination, appoint the most reputed post in the country, provides many facilities with great responsibility.
+Every year approximately 10 lakh students apply, and about 5 to 6 lakh appear for the examination.

-How one can prepare him/herself for Civil Services Exam from Home, What should be the strategy and study material for the exam.
+How Aspirants can prepare for Civil Services Exam from Home?

-The Civil Services (Preliminary) Examination is more factual in nature, while on the other hand, the main examination requires deep analysis and comprehensive evaluation of questions, as answers written by a candidate in the examination represents the overall personality of a candidate.
+The Civil Services (Preliminary) Examination is more factual in nature.
+On the other hand, the main examination requires deep analysis and comprehensive evaluation of questions, as answers written by a candidate in the examination represent the candidate’s overall personality.

 In recent years, the Union Public Service Commission (UPSC) has made comprehensive changes in the pattern of the mains.
 In light of these changes, a robust strategy is required to score high in mains.

-Every year, a large number of candidates disqualify in the mains due to poor preparation or lack of the right strategy.
+Every year, many candidates disqualify in the mains due to poor preparation or the right strategy.
 As there are 20-25 questions in each of four papers of GS, a student has to answer within a time limit, and therefore, answer writing practice is important along with coverage of the syllabus of each subject of CSE Mains.

-For candidates, who are going to appear in Mains 2020, the focus should be entirely on revision, solving previous year’s question papers, and answer writing practice at this moment.
+For candidates who will appear in Mains 2022, the focus should be entirely on revision, solving previous year’s question papers, and answering writing practice at this moment.

-Students, who are planning to appear in CSE Mains 2019, will get ample amount of time to reconcile and recollect information relevant to the UPSC, to utilize the existing skills, and acquire relevant knowledge, an in-depth understanding of each subject along with clarity of thoughts and expressions.
+Students planning to appear in CSE Mains 2022 will get ample time to reconcile and recollect information relevant to the UPSC, utilize the existing skills, and acquire relevant knowledge, an in-depth understanding of each subject, and clarity of thoughts and expressions.

 Strategy to crack CSE Mains

-Stay updated with current issues (read the news in the last one year with a focus on current major issues).
-One can buy Hindu news compilation which is released every third month
+Stay updated with current issues (read the news in the last year, focusing on current major issues).
+One can buy The Hindu news compilation, which is released every third month.

 - Strong your foundation, no need to go to any coaching.
 Just go through important NCERT books.